Vampire/javacord.github.io/_wiki/essential-knowledge/lambda-introduction.md

     }
 });
 ```
-In Java 8 this can be replaced with a lambda expressions which does exactly the same thing, but shortens your code.
+In Java 8, this can be replaced with a lambda expression, which does exactly the same thing, but shortens your code.
 The method parameter (in this case `event`) is written in front of the `->` arrow, and the method body is written after it.
 ```java
 api.addMessageCreateListener(event -> {
     // Do stuff